deathworlders/online/content/books/deathworlders/chapter-54-here-be-dragons.md

 “Oh yes!”
 Nofl nodded enthusiastically.
 “Though, uhhmmm… it won’t be painless for him.
 Or entirely safe!
 We *are* talking about giving him a crippling chronic illness after all.”

-“Well,” Daar commented ambivalently, “Still better’n bein’ worm mulch.”
+“Well,” Daar commented ambivalently, “still better’n bein’ worm mulch.”

 “I hope!”
 Nofl agreed.
 “It won’t be remotely easy.
 But I’m quite sure that it’s possible.”

-“...I’m hearin’ a lotta words like *‘somehow’* an’ *‘could’* an *‘hope’* here, Nofl.”
+“...I’m hearin’ a lotta words like *‘somehow’* an’ *‘could’* an' *‘hope’* here, Nofl.”

 “That’s the nature of experimental medicine, I’m afraid.”
 Nofl shut off the holo-emitter.
 “But… well, the alternative is euthanasia.
 And I’m *afraid* that’s not legal here.
 You’d have to take him back to Gao first.”